brianegan/flutter_architecture_samples/example/todos_repository/README.md

 This separation provides several benefits:

   * We could change the underlying File Storage mechanism without requiring any of of the Flutter apps to change.
 Currently, the file storage works by saving json to disk.
-We could instead use the SQLLite database and the apps would never know the difference!
+We could instead use Firebase or an SQLLite database and the apps would never know the difference!
   * We can control the the fallback logic in a central place.
 E.g. We first try to read todos from memory, then from disk, then from the web.
 We can always change the way this works.
   * We can compose several different types of data sources together into a single, easy-to-consume Entity.

 ## Dart Library or Flutter Library?